OrangeTango101/Board_Game/README.md

   - A type of snake that has a piece located in its own player's spawn

 <h3>Rules</h3>
+- <b>How To Win</b>
+  - A player wins by occupying the enemy's spawn with one of their own pieces
+  - A player also wins if the enemy has no snakes nor pieces to place

 - <b>Placements</b>
   - Pieces can be placed in a player's spawn or on the perimeter of a spawn snake (see definition above)